Guatemala (long form) Republic of Guatemala

 Languages: Spanish, Maya (the 2003 Law of National Languages officially recognized 23 indigenous languages)

 Climate: The tropical country of Guatemala is consistently warm ( often quite pleasant ) with very pronounced wet and dry seasons.

 Typical of a mountainous country, high and low temperatures within vary quite substantially based on elevation.
 In general terms the interior plains and coastal lowlands in Guatemala reach average daily highs near 80 °F, with little seasonal change; the lower mountain valley temperatures are in the 65 °F range, while the upper elevations average nears 40 °F.

-Guatemala is the largest and most populous of the Central American countries with a GDP per capita roughly one-half that of Brazil, Argentina, and Chile.
+Guatemala is the largest and most populous of the Central American countries.
 The agricultural sector accounts for about one-fourth of GDP, two-thirds of exports, and half of the labor force.
-Coffee, sugar, and bananas are the main products.
 The 1996 signing of peace accords, which ended 36 years of civil war, removed a major obstacle to foreign investment, but widespread political violence and corruption scandals continue to dampen investor confidence.
-The distribution of income remains highly unequal, with perhaps 75% of the population below the poverty line.
+The distribution of income remains highly unequal, with perhaps 60% of the population below the poverty line.
+Guatemala has the fourth highest rate of chronic malnutrition in the world and the highest in Latin America.
 Ongoing challenges include increasing government revenues, negotiating further assistance from international donors, upgrading both government and private financial operations, curtailing drug trafficking, and narrowing the trade deficit.

 Have you been called to Donate?

 We have multiple opportunities to donate your talents, time and treasures.